GAP and C&O Towpath Tour

 DAY 5: You can choose to visit the historic downtown of Cumberland, MD on our layover day today, or you can join our guides for an excursion to the Flight 93 National Memorial.
 We’ll visit the final resting place of the 40 passengers and crew, listen to the Tower of Voices and read the Wall of Names memorial that marks the debris field and honors the fallen from 9/11.
 0 miles.

-Day 6: We begin cycling on the Chesapeake & Ohio Towpath, better known as the C&O, and now it’s a National Historical Park.
+Day 6: Today we begin cycling on the Chesapeake & Ohio Towpath, better known as the C&O, and now it’s a National Historical Park.
 We’ll hug the banks of the Potomac River that is the border between Maryland and West Virginia.
 Halfway through the ride, we’ll come to the Paw Paw Tunnel.
 At 3,118’ long, it took 14 years and more than 6 million hand-laid bricks to complete.
 It was – and still is – an impressive engineering feat of the 185-mile canal!
 60 miles, elevation +802’/-957’.

 Day 7: By now, you’ve probably noticed the striking old stone structures along the C&O. You didn’t see them on the GAP, as it was a railroad.
 The families who lived in these lockhouses ran the locks on the canal for more than 60 years.
 Today seven of them have been lovingly restored and turned into unique places to stay.